-All stores opened in 2016 and 2017 are equipped with LED, DLC approved lights.
+All retail stores and donation centres opened since 2016 are equipped with LED, DLC approved lights.

 The Edmonton Impact Centre has been equipped with motion sensor lights in its warehouse area with the goal of reducing its electrical consumption.
 As part of the Goodwill Industries of Alberta Sustainability Action Plan, all new buildings and renovations will have to comply with energy environmental standards.